Chen0787/Supplementary-material/README.md

-# Data from: "Uniform Information Density Effects on Redundancy Processing at the Syntax-Discourse Interface" – Naturalness rating and self-paced reading data from Chinese EFL learners
+# Data from: "Uniform Information Density Effects on Redundancy Processing at the Syntax-Discourse Interface" – behavioral data

 ## Overview